gumgum/multivitamin/README.md

 ![](https://i.imgur.com/EEpn6iv.png)

 Multivitamin is python framework for serving computer vision (CV) and machine learning (ML) models in the cloud.
-It handles the infrastructure around a microservice and enforces an interface for processing media.
+It handles the infrastructure for a single microservice and enforces an interface for processing media.

 ### Motivation

 At GumGum, we needed a way to serve CV & ML models in the cloud while being agnostic to the specific framework used for prediction, be it PyTorch, Caffe/2, TensorFlow, MxNet, or just plain python.

-## Usage
+## User Guide

-(TODO:)
+Multivitamin enforces an interface via inheritance for defining a module.
+A module is defined as a class which does some processing on a request message.
+There are 3 module-related classes: Module, ImagesModule, and PropertiesModule.
+ImagesModule and PropertiesModule are children of Module.

 Create a class that inherits from Module, ImagesModule, or PropertiesModule.
 Implement a process_images or process_properties or process method.